Yoric/openberg/README.md

 openberg
 ========

-A web application to read e-Books
+A web application to read zip or cbz comic books.